 The Atlanta Community Food Bank currently partners with over 600 nonprofit organizations in 29 metro Atlanta and north Georgia counties to provide groceries and meals for hundreds of thousands of people who are struggling to put food on the table.
 See a map of our service area.

 We call these nonprofits our “partner agencies” because we partner together with them to get food to those in need.
 They receive product from us and, in turn, they provide that product to their clients.
-ACFB partner agencies include food pantries, community kitchens, shelters, after school programs and more.
+Food Bank partner agencies include food pantries, community kitchens, shelters, after-school programs and more.
 Their clients include families and individuals who do not have enough financial resources to access enough food for a healthy life.

-Currently, food distribution programs that are considered high priority are:
+Currently, the following programs are considered high priority: